watson-developer-cloud/node-red-labs/advanced_examples/speech_to_text_timestamps/README.md

-# Fetching word timestamps from the Speech to Text service
+# Fetching word alignments from the Speech to Text service

 Document creation is in progress